dribnet/purvs/README.md

 I decided to add another parameter, however this must be the last one as this is my 12th and I do not want to make any more, not only for the brief but also to limit myself for more of a challenge.
 This parameter is the size of my second circle.

-Therefore, my FINAl parameters are:
+Therefore, my FINAL parameters are:

 **sizeLine1** = 	determines the size of BOTH lines, this 					is used to create a symmetric effect.
 **sizeCirc1** = 	determines size of circle 1